svivesmdb/mongodb-demo-insurance/mainframe_offloading/mainframe-mongodb/README.md

 # Contract Service

-This application expose the policies information sitting in a MongoDB database through a REST API./
+This application expose the policies information sitting in a MongoDB database through a REST API.

 ## Options